 1 table at least 5' long

 4 plastic table cloths, 1 to cover the table during prep, 2 to cover the floor under and around the table, and one spare

 1 roll paper towels

 6 bags (18 pounds each) of charcoal briquets

 1 wheelbarrow or grill to start the coals in

 1 watering can filled with water

-1 set Wolf Claws or large forks for pulling the meat
+1 set claws or large forks for pulling the meat

 1 roll of heavy duty aluminum foil